Arrest made in fatal hit-and-run, but driver remains at large

 LAYTON — A man was killed while walking in Layton Wednesday after a driver hit him and fled the scene of the accident.
 An arrest was made Monday, but the driver remains at large.

-Investigators do not know the identity of the driver but said in court documents it is believed the driver fled the state of Utah after the crash.
+Investigators do not know the driver’s identity but said in court documents it is believed the driver fled the state of Utah after the crash.

 The crash